JamesDBartlett3/sessions-by-jamesdbartlett3/README.md

-# sessions-by-jbartlett
+# Sessions by James D. Bartlett III

-A repository for all of my conference sessions: past, present, and future.
+A repository for all of my sessions, presentations, demos, etc.